 Get Field Value

-To understand the use of the Get Field Value tool in ModelBuilder, see an example below, where the model finds the percentage area of each polygon in a feature class.
+In the following example, the Get Field Value tool is used to find the percentage area of each polygon in a feature class.

 The Input variable is a polygon feature class to the Summary Statistics tool, and the output Sum Area is a table with one record containing the total area of all polygons.
 This output is connected to the Get Field Value tool.